 - Submit your BTR form in person or via mail.
-Pro tip: We recommend dropping off your BTR application in person at a county Service Center, to receive your BTR number faster (you may receive it the same day).
-Otherwise, it could take up to a few weeks to process your mail application.
+Pro tip: We recommend dropping off your BTR application in person at the county's Government Center to receive your BTR number faster (you may receive it the same day).

 How to submit:

 - In Person: Visit the Government Center, located at 301 N. Olive Ave, 3rd FL, West Palm Beach, FL 33401.
 Monday–Friday from 8:15 AM to 5:00 PM.

 - Mail: Tax Collector, Palm Beach County • Attn.
 Tourist Development Tax • P.O.
 Box 3715 • West Palm Beach, FL 33402-3715